MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/list-details.md

 ![Example of list-details pattern](images/list-detail-pattern.png)

 > [!TIP]
-> If you'd like to use a XAML control that implements this pattern for you, we recommend the [MasterDetailsView XAML Control](/windows/communitytoolkit/controls/masterdetailsview) from the Windows Community Toolkit.
+> If you'd like to use a XAML control that implements this pattern for you, we recommend the [ListDetailsView XAML Control](/windows/communitytoolkit/controls/masterdetailsview) from the Windows Community Toolkit.

 ## Is this the right pattern?